 James, J. E. (2020).
 Pirate open access as electronic civil disobedience: Is it ethical to breach the paywalls of monetized academic publishing?
 Journal of the Association for Information Science and Technology, 1-5. https://doi.org/10.1002/asi.24351

-Documentary on open access: "Paywall: The Business of Scholarship".
-Jason Schmitt, producer and director, is a professor at Clackson University in Potsdam, NY
+The library recommends watching this documentary on open access: "Paywall: The Business of Scholarship".
+Jason Schmitt, producer and director, is a professor at Clackson University in Potsdam, NY.